iurrieta/Arc-OSX-Icons/README.md

 ### Introduction

-Arc-OSX-P & Arc-OSX-D are two themes to accompany the OSX-Arc theme collection they come in two variants Arc-OSX-D (dark theme) & Arc-OSX-P (light theme) they also include the paper theme as a dependency its been pre configured with the Arc theme to work in unison to give whole unique icon theme, the icon collection consists of a modern free desktop icon theme whose design is based around the use of bold colours and simple geometric shapes to compose icons with pixel perfect rendering.
+The icon collection consists of a modern free desktop icon theme pack whose design is based around the use of bold colours and simple geometric shapes to compose icons with pixel perfect rendering.

 ##